bketelsen/dockerdevenv/README.md

 #### Layer 2 ####
 bketelsen/commandbase

 This layer adds development tools and command tools.
+Right now they're development tools for Go, but they could be for any language.
+In fact, one could create many different `commandbase` containers and have a unique dev environment for each different programming language.
+Not necessary here, but an interesting idea.

 ```
 RUN apt-get update && apt-get install -y ca-certificates curl unzip tar python-pip build-essential git-core mercurial bzr cmake zsh